erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 \end{equation}

 The reaction torque depends on the momentum of the gyroscope and baserate i.e. the angular velocity experienced by the platform.
-Since our CMG arrays should operate in three dimension under diverse loads we must assume the worst case i.e. that the momentum vector of the gyroscope will lie orthogonal to the angular velocity.
+Since our CMG arrays should operate in three dimensions and under diverse loads we must assume the worst case i.e. that the momentum vector of the gyroscope will lie orthogonal to the angular velocity.
-This is particularly true for the dampening case which is most likely where the array will experience the highest angular velocities.
-If the momentum vector were to lie parallel to the velocity their steering to rotate them toward an orthogonal orientation to produce the torque necessary for dampening, though it might be possible to conceive a controller that tries to avoid orthogonality during velocity peaks.

-Since the torque produced by the CMG also depends on the momentum of the gyroscope and the gimbal velocity (instead of the base rate) the following relationship holds true (see section 3.2.6 of [@LeveSpacecraftMomentumControl2015]) for full discussion):
+Since the torque produced by the CMG also depends on the momentum of the gyroscope but on the gimbal velocity instead of the base rate, the following relationship holds true (see section 3.2.6 of [@LeveSpacecraftMomentumControl2015]) for full discussion):

 { #eqn:torque-velocity-relation}
 \begin{equation}